pereznetworks/WeatherX/README.md

 # Status:

+  - In Dec.
+2018, I had a death in the family
+    - I am finally getting back to finishing this project
-  - The last few months have been weighing production decisions
+     - I have recently been weighing some production decisions
       - basically, the issue is a balance between 2 basic goals
         - demonstrating cool technology
-      - security and performance of the production app
+        - security and performance of a production app
     - Weighing pros and cons on both sides...
-    - dependency vulnerabilities
+      - dependency vulnerabilities of the front-end app - WeatherX
-      - many, but not all, are fixed in react-scripts 3.0
+        - not all of the npm packages I dep on are fixed in react-scripts 3.0
           - as of this writing, react-scripts, is still in alpha
       - security and performance
         - ssr opens up the both to more options
       - securing back-end API routes
         - current front-end AXIOS call to back-end server will not be needed
-      - methods for making external API calls can be internalized
+        - route that makes external API calls can be made into a  internalized method

 # To Do:
   - 1: implement 1 WeatherX Server